Nuxt i18n: Translate your Nuxt.js app into multiple languages

 })

 Also it’s even possible to perform fetch requests to return translations from the API.
+Just make sure that your translation keys are properly named and organized for your own convenience.

 Start your development server if it’s not already running, open your browser and navigate to http://localhost:3000.
 You should see the “Welcome!” message and the paragraph translated based on the default locale (English).